line72/usbmdistros/website/content/products/spesimin-born_in_the_crypt.md

 ---
+actualPrice: $7.00
-title: "Spesimin - Born In The Crypt"
+album: Born In The Crypt
-date: 2021-06-13T12:22:21
-draft: false
-artist: "Spesimin"
+artist: Spesimin
-album: "Born In The Crypt"
 categories:
 - Tape
+date: '2021-06-26T15:16:24'
+draft: false
 images:
-    - "/images/covers/spesimin-born_in_the_crypt.jpg"
+- /images/covers/spesimin-born_in_the_crypt.jpg
-thumbnailImage: "/images/covers/spesimin-born_in_the_crypt-thumb.jpg"
-actualPrice: $7.00
 inStock: true
+thumbnailImage: /images/covers/spesimin-born_in_the_crypt-thumb.jpg
+title: Spesimin - Born In The Crypt
 ---

 ## Tape